Cool Californian Leo Barnes knows a thing or two about camping and cooking if his homemade rocket stove is anything to go by.

 That’s what makes them a big deal in Africa – saving people the extra effort of collecting wood all the time and protecting them from breathing in nasty fumes

-We’ve come across five or six companies who are making rocket stoves for African communities, but by expanding their market to include UK customers they can make more stoves, keep their prices lower and, ultimately, keep them affordable for people in need.
+Well, we’ve come across five or six companies who are making rocket stoves for African communities but, by expanding their market to include UK customers, can make more stoves, keep their prices affordable for people in need.

 Rocket stoves are high efficiency and they burn smokeless – no more moving seats every time the wind changes to avoid a face-full of smoke.
 Another advantage is that the outer surface of the stove stays cool, so you can pick it up and carry it whenever you want.

 You can cook a meal on just a small handful of kindling and that it takes just 15 minutes to boil five litres of water with only 250g of wood.
 Stoves are usually made from stainless steel and may have a ceramic liner to keep the heat in.

 Now for the science!
 The combustion efficiency mean most of the harmful gases are burned off before they’re released.
 Black carbon particles are significantly reduced, which is good for the environment.

 We’ve put some great wood-burning stoves through their paces (like the one above), but there’s a low-tech, cheap alternative too.

 Using just tin cans and some soil or perlite, you can make your own rocket stove.

 “This was a first try ‘proof of concept’ and I was just curious to see what it could do.
 The stove runs on minimal fuel and burns very hot, so there’s little to no smoke.
 The burn is so complete that very little ash is left over as well, making for less mess to clean up.
 The stove does take a little time to warm up and get to optimum temperature.

 I’m working on a couple of ideas to close off the top and make a pot stand.
 It was so easy to make.
 I’m sure I’ll make more.
 I’m very impressed with the result and I already have ideas on how to tweak my build next time.’